uid/caesar-web/README.markdown

 Clone this repository from github, if you haven't already.

     git clone https://github.com/uid/caesar-web.git
-    cd caesar-web

-### Use Vagrant to start the virtual machine
+### Create and start the virtual machine

 Install [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org) on your laptop.

 Make sure you're in your caesar-web folder, which has the Vagrantfile in it.
 Start the VM:

+    cd caesar-web
     vagrant up

-The setup script will probably stop to ask you to configure postfix.
-Use the defaults (Internet Site, hostname precise32).

 Ignore the final warning from apache2: Could not reliably determine the server's fully qualified domain name.